cisagov/ScubaGear/baselines/aad.md

 **`TLP:CLEAR`**

-# CISA M365 Security Configuration Baseline for Azure Active Directory
+# CISA M365 Security Configuration Baseline for Entra ID

-Microsoft 365 (M365) Azure Active Directory (Azure AD) is a cloud-based identity and access control service that provides security and functional capabilities.
+Microsoft 365 (M365) Entra ID is a cloud-based identity and access control service that provides security and functional capabilities.
 This Secure Configuration Baseline (SCB) provides specific policies to help secure Azure AD.

 The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.